sushant-suse/longhorn-article/Longhorn.md

 #### Example
 If a volume’s primary workload runs on **Node A**, Longhorn ensures at least one replica exists on the same node.
 It helps to reduce **network latency** since data does not need to travel between nodes.
 Now, if the workload moves to **Node B**, Longhorn dynamically adjusts replica placement to optimize locality.

 > **Note**: Longhorn follows node affinity rules when scheduling volumes and replicas.
-Longhorn will also attempt to keep replicas on different storage disks, to minimize the impact of disk failure.
+Longhorn also attempt to keep replicas on different storage disks, to minimize the impact of disk failure.

 ### Volume Scheduling